Alec Gargett

 We also need to address what is fundamentally broken in our major parties.
 If a major party cannot be fixed, it needs to be replaced by independents, and if necessary by new political parties, that are designed to hold politicians accountable to their electorates, rather than pushing some other agenda of the party or its donors.

-If I am elected, I won't be resigned to what I can do within state parliament to influence state policy as a single MP.
-I will use the platform of state parliament to support the movement toward a better democracy, which will influence both the state and federal government to do better.
+If I am elected, I won't be resigned to what I can do within State Parliament to influence state policy as a single MP.
+I will use the platform of State Parliament to support the movement towards a better democracy, which will influence both the state and federal government to do better.

 Please follow me to support me, see updates on my campaign, and see more videos explaining my plan: